vesellov/bitdust.docs.old/dht.md

 [Distributed hash-table]( https://en.wikipedia.org/wiki/Distributed_hash_table),
 or `DHT`, provides an interface close to associative array or dictionary with key/value pair where storage of all pairs (key, value) is distributed into multiple nodes.

-Thanks to such DHT’s characteristics as decentralization, scalability and fault-tolerance it creates an integrated space for service information storage.
+Because of such useful DHT’s characteristics as decentralization, scalability and fault-tolerance it is possible to creates an integrated space for service information storage.
 This means switching to absolutely different approach to organization of network infrastructure rather than common centralized client-server solutions.

-Each computer running a BitDust program is a node in DHT network and stores key/value pairs created by other users.
+Each computer running a BitDust program can be a node in DHT network and stores key/value pairs created by other users.

-BitDust software includes functional realizing DHT network by means of [Entangled](http://entangled.sourceforge.net/) library – its source code is wholly included in the source code of BitDust and is distributed jointly.
+BitDust software runs DHT network based on implementation from [Entangled](http://entangled.sourceforge.net/) library – its source code is wholly included in the source code of BitDust and is distributed together.